Amy Simmons Hope

 Colonel Richardson High School

 Amy earned a Bachelor of Science degree in Athletic Training in 2009 from High Point University in High Point, NC, with graduate level work in sports medicine at Armstrong Atlantic State University (now Georgia Southern University Armstrong Campus) in Savannah, GA.
 While at AASU, Amy was a graduate assistant athletic trainer for their baseball and women’s soccer teams, and was also a part of the athletic training staff that was awarded the 2009-2010 Peachbelt Conference Athletic Training Staff of the Year Award.
 Amy is a member of the National Athletic Trainer Association, Mid-Atlantic Athletic Trainer Association and Maryland Athletic Trainer Association.
+Amy is also FMT certified (RockTape Blades).
 In the athletic training realm, Amy’s special interests include the mental health aspects of sports, injuries, and healing; variations in concussion response and ongoing concussion rehabilitation; and teaching that athletic training is not all about tape.

 When Amy is not working, she enjoys spending time with her husband and two daughters.
 She also enjoys reading, going to the gym, and dabbling in photography.